-As mentioned above, the Corporation also is subject to the Basel II framework for risk-based capital adequacy.
+As mentioned above, we are also subject to the Basel II framework for risk-based capital adequacy.
 The U.S. bank regulatory agencies have issued final rules with respect to implementation of the Basel II framework.
 Under the final Basel II rules, the Corporation is one of a small number of "core" banking organizations.
-As a result, the Corporation and the Bank will be required to use the advanced approaches under Basel II for calculating risk-based capital related to credit risk and operational risk, instead of the methodology reflected in the regulations effective prior to adoption of Basel II.
-The rules also require core banking organizations to have rigorous processes for assessing overall capital adequacy in relation to their total risk profiles, and to publicly disclose certain information about their risk profiles and capital adequacy.
+The rules require core banking organizations to have rigorous processes for assessing overall capital adequacy in relation to their total risk profiles, and to publicly disclose certain information about their risk profiles and capital adequacy.

-The Corporation has for several years been preparing to comply with the advanced approaches of the Basel II framework.
-In order to implement the rules, a core banking organization, such as the Corporation, was required to adopt

-(and the Corporation did adopt) an implementation plan and satisfactorily complete a parallel run, in which it calculated capital requirements under both the Basel II rules and regulations effective prior to the adoption of Basel II.
+In order to implement the rules, a core banking organization, such as the Corporation, is required to (and the Corporation did) adopt an implementation plan and must satisfactorily complete a parallel run, in which it calculates capital requirements under both the Basel II rules and regulations effective prior to the adoption of Basel II.
 In the U.S., the Corporation entered the parallel run in April 2010.

-The Corporation is also addressing issues related to implementation timing differences between the U.S. and other jurisdictions, to ensure that the Corporation and its depository institution subsidiaries comply with regulatory requirements and expectations in all jurisdictions where they operate.
 The Corporation's U.K., Guernsey and Canadian entities subject to Basel II rules have already adopted the standardized approach for credit risk and the basic indicator approach for operational risk in calculating minimum regulatory capital requirements.